-These standards of conduct apply to University of New England students whenever on property owned or operated by the University or affiliated sites, at University related events off campus, while participating in online academic programs, including clinical programs, and in any kind of university-related interaction.
+These standards of conduct apply to University of New England students whenever on property owned or operated by the University or affiliated sites, at University related events off campus, while participating in online academic programs, including clinical programs and in any kind of university-related interaction.
 All University students are also expected to abide by applicable federal, state, and local laws.
 Individuals in violation of those laws are subject to prosecution by appropriate federal, state, or local authorities regardless of whether the activity occurs on or off campus.
-In addition, students in violation may be subject to disciplinary action by the University for off-campus activity when the alleged off campus activity results in substantial disruption on campus.
+In addition, students in violation may be subject to disciplinary action by the University for off-campus activity.
 University employees should refer to the University of New England Employee Handbook for information regarding employee standards of conduct.